 3.79.4.1.1 Trigger Events

 The Authorization Decisions Verifier sends this message when it needs to verify whether there is an Authorization to disclose specific documents to an entity requesting them.
-The trigger event is the grouped XDS Document Repository receiving a Retrieve Document Set Request message (see ) and a Provide X-User Assertion [ITI-40] transaction from an XDS Document Consumer that identifies the specific Requester Entity within a SAML Assertion.
+The trigger event is the grouped XDS Document Repository receiving a Retrieve Document Set Request message (see ITI TF-2: 3.43.4.1) and a Provide X-User Assertion [ITI-40] transaction from an XDS Document Consumer that identifies the specific Requester Entity within a SAML Assertion.

 3.79.4.1.2 Message Semantics